Trump administration's Iran war deadline and congressional approval dispute

 Key details reported by multiple sources:

-- The 60-day War Powers Resolution deadline for Trump to end or seek congressional approval for the Iran war expires on May 1, 2026.
+- The 60-day War Powers Act deadline for Trump to end or seek congressional approval for the Iran war expires on May 1, 2026, marking 60 days since the February 28, 2026 notification to Congress.

-- The Trump administration claims the ceasefire 'terminated' hostilities for War Powers Resolution purposes, pausing the 60-day clock.
+- The Trump administration claims the ceasefire with Iran, which began on April 7, 2026, has 'terminated' hostilities for the purposes of the War Powers Act deadline.

-- Defense Secretary Pete Hegseth testified that the ceasefire means the 60-day War Powers Resolution clock 'pauses or stops'.
+- Defense Secretary Pete Hegseth testified that the ceasefire agreement with Iran means the 60-day clock 'pauses or stops' under the War Powers Act.

 - Iran submitted fresh proposals to Pakistani mediators on April 30, 2026, focusing on the Strait of Hormuz rather than its nuclear program.

-- Trump threatened to withdraw US troops from Spain and Italy after criticism from European allies over the Iran war.
+- Trump threatened to withdraw US troops from Spain and Italy after criticism from their governments over the Iran war.

 - The US Senate voted to ban senators and their staff from betting on prediction markets like Kalshi or Polymarket.